Dilven/youtube-fast-playlist/README.md

 ## About

-App for quick access to youtube videos from your playlist Move to the end of the playlist with a single click
+App for quick access to youtube videos from your playlist
+- move to the end of the playlist with a single click
+- scroll to the currently playing track
+- embedded youtube player
+- after switching to the selected page the preceding pages are cached

 example https://youtube-fast-playlist.vercel.app/?playlistId=PLPSk39C-ml8sAklFfKTlVJcGTpGiwugC4